Video Email Marketing: How to Use Embedded Video to Boost Sends

 Most videos these days are watched with the sound off, especially by people at work who don’t have headphones in and don’t want to disrupt those around them.
 Make sure your video has captions so that even viewers watching on silent get the message and because it makes your video content more accessible.

-5. Use an Animated Thumbnail
+5. Make a GIF from Video for an Animated Thumbnail

 Animated thumbnails or GIFs can attract even more clicks than images, and with a video platform, they’re easy to insert.
 Not every email client supports them—Outlook 2007, 2010, 2014, and Windows 7 phones only show the first frame—but the vast majority do.